PeterNaydenov/morph/README.md

   build   : 'Build a component from template description' , get     : 'Get a component from component storage'
 , add     : 'Add a component to component storage'
-, list    : 'List all components in component storage' , clear   : 'Clear all templates in component storage' , remove  : 'Remove a template from component storage'
+, list    : 'List the names of all components in the component storage' , clear   : 'Clear up all the components in the storage' , remove  : 'Remove a template from component storage'
 ```